Biodiesel is …great

 Just Got Back From Prison

-August 16th, 2012 by Matt Roberts No comments »
+August 16th, 2012 by Matt Roberts No comments » I just returned from a federal prison in Maryland.

 I was “in” for 4 days training inmates on how to make biodiesel in an appliance we make called The BioPro™.